carloswilsonperez/react-samples/README.md

 We commit to keeping the breaking changes minimal so you can upgrade `react-scripts` painlessly.

-## Sending Feedback

 We are always open to [your feedback](https://github.com/facebookincubator/create-react-app/issues).

-## Example 02

-This is a simple React example using React-Router.

 After creation, your project should look like this: